Rotating neutron stars within the macroscopic effective-surface approximation: ADIABATIC APPROACH

 \be\l{MSMVas} \frac{M_S}{M_V} =6\frac{a}{R} \left\{1+O\left[\left(\frac{R}{R_{\rm S}}\right)^5\right]\right\}~. \ee We used the expansion of the volume gravitational factor, $f(\xi)=2\xi^3/3 + \xi^5/5 +O(\xi^7)$ over $\xi=R/R_{\rm S}$, and expansion of the Jacobian, $J(r)=J(R) + O[(r-R)^2]$ [Eq.~(\ref{Jin})] at first order over $a/R$.

-Figure~\ref{fig2} shows the surface $M_S$ and total mass $M$ in units of the volume component $M_V$ for two typical values of the leptodermic parameter $a/R$.
+Figure~\ref{fig3} shows the surface $M_S$ and total mass $M$ in units of the volume component $M_V$ for two typical values of the leptodermic parameter $a/R$.
 As seen from this figure, for the presented leptodermic parameter values, one finds a relatively large surface mass contribution which is proportional to $a/R$.
 In the leading leptodermic approximation (linear over $a/R$) we neglect quadratic terms of the order of $(a/R)^2$.
 For the radial variable $r$ close to the NS radius $R$ which is, in turn, close to the Schwarzschild radius $R_{\rm S}$, one has a sharp behavior of the Jacobian $J(r)$, Eq.~(\ref{Jin}).
-According to Appendix \ref{appD}, in the derivations of Eq.~(\ref{MNSSfin}) for $M_S$ [see Eq.~(\ref{Uint1})] we assume that $J(r)$ is a smooth function of the argument $r$ taking off $J(r)$ from the integral, Eq.~(\ref{Uint}) at $r=R$, to arrive at Eqs.~(\ref{Uint1}) and (\ref{MSMV}).
-Therefore, this simplest approach is valid for $\xi=R/R_{\rm S} $ values which are enough far away from $\xi=1$ ($\xi<1$) in Fig.~\ref{fig2}.
+According to Appendix \ref{appE}, in the derivations of Eq.~(\ref{MNSSfin}) for $M_S$ [see Eq.~(\ref{Uint1})] we assume that $J(r)$ is a smooth function of the argument $r$ taking off $J(r)$ from the integral, Eq.~(\ref{Uint}) at $r=R$, to arrive at Eqs.~(\ref{Uint1}) and (\ref{MSMV}).
+Therefore, this simplest approach is valid for $\xi=R/R_{\rm S} $ values which are enough far away from $\xi=1$ ($\xi<1$) in Fig.~\ref{fig3}.
 In this case, one has a good accuracy so that we can neglect the second order correction $\sim (a/R)^2\ll 1 $~.
-Largely, it means that the required accuracy should be carried out for $\xi$ relating to the $M_S/M_V $ up to some maximal value of $\xi$; see Fig.~\ref{fig2}.
+Largely, it means that the required accuracy should be carried out for $\xi$ relating to the $M_S/M_V $ up to some maximal value of $\xi$; see Fig.~\ref{fig3}.
 The allowed region of $\xi$ values is increased with decreasing $a/R$.
 They are the closer to $\xi=1$ the smaller $a/R$.
 To improve the accuracy of these derivations we should expand $J(r)$ to higher power orders, and use a more general solution for the density $\rho$, taking into account next order terms of the leptodermic expansion for the density calculations with the vdW-Skyrme interaction.
-Further generation can be used for a more complicate interparticle interaction taking $\epsilon(y)$ in Eq.~(\ref{MNSSgen}) beyond the quadratic approximation (\ref{epsilon}).
-The physical values of masses $M$ have to be positive; see more comments below.
-We should note that one can interpret $-M_S$, Eq.~(\ref{MNSSfin}), as a mass of the surface layer, taking approximately the symmetric step-like density, $\rho=\overline{\rho}/2$, and the suitable approximate radial variable interval.
-For instance, for the standard definition of this interval used often in experimental investigations, one can use the surface layer from 90\% on its left to 10\% on right with respect to a more realistic $\rho(r)$ as shown between the arrows in Fig.~\ref{fig10}.
+Further generation can be used for a more complicate interparticle interaction taking $\epsilon(y)$ in Eq.~(\ref{MNSSgen}) beyond the quadratic approximation, Eq.~(\ref{varepsilon}).